 Cat Care Gifts for Yahzi

-Yazhi arrived at The Big Cat Sanctuary just before her second birthday in October 2011.
-She was named after the Native American word meaning ‘little one’ and came to us after being hand reared at our sister site Paradise Wildlife Park.
-Sadly Yazhi was rejected by her mum and therefore would not of survived without being hand reared.
+Yazhi arrived at The Big Cat Sanctuary in 2011 having spent a few months at Paradise Wildlife Park.
+She was named after the Native American word meaning ‘little one’ and came to us after being hand reared at Paradise, Yazhi arrived in the UK with her brother from Italy, but needed a new home.

 Pumas have the largest range of any cat (from Canada to South America) and have the most different common names (often called cougar, panther, mountain lion, catamount etc.).

 They are found in two colour phases; yellow/tawny shades of buff and cinnamon, or grey shades of silver, slate and blue.
 They have developed adaptations for life in the mountains including a long tail for balance, large feet for balance and weight distributions, relatively small rounded ears to prevent heat loss, and longer hind legs for agile, jumping climbing and balance.
 Hairs between the pads of their feet enable them to hunt and stalk relatively silently.

 Over their range larger animals are found towards the far northern and southern extremes and smaller animals are equatorial.
 They have exceptionally powerful muscles capable of taking down very large prey; adult males are easily capable of taking adult horses.